chaminipalliyaguru/Travel_Translator/README.md

 <h1>Travel Translator</h1>

 Travel Translator website aims to translate input audio file into another language.
-You can select audio file from your your machine and enter here.
+You can select audio file from your your computer and upload here.
 Travel Translator recorganize your words and convert its into another language as a text.
 In here, Azure AI Speech Service has been used.
-Under Azure AI Speech Service, Speech Translation is used to translate the audio file.
+Under Azure AI Speech Service, Speech Translation is used to translate the audio file to translation language.

 <h3>Technology Stack</h3>
 Frontend: React <br/>